mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/boundary-events.md

 Boundary events are initiated when their parent activity is initiated.
 For example, for a timer with a fixed duration, it will start its count down when the parent activity is initiated.
 When the parent activity is completed before any of the boundary events are triggered, none of the activities in the boundary event path will be executed and all timers will be cancelled.

 With non-interrupting boundary events, the parent activity remains active/in progress when a boundary event is triggered (which means that the parent activity is not interrupted).
 For example, when a timer boundary event on a user task is triggered after 2 days, this task will remain in progress and the path defined below the timer boundary event is executed.
-When the boundary event's path reaches the **End of Boundary Path** activity, the workflow will await the completion of the parent activity.
+When the boundary event's path reaches the **End of boundary path**, the workflow will await the completion of the parent activity.

 ## Current Limitations